Dave Koehler

 David Koehler (born December 16, 1948) is a Democratic politician from Illinois, and has been the Illinois State Senator from 46th Legislative District since December 2006.
-The district includes Canton, East Peoria, Fairview, Lewistown, Mapleton, Peoria, Pekin and West Peoria.
+The district includes parts of Peoria, Tazewell, Woodford, and McLean Counties.

 Biographical background

 Koehler was born and raised in South Dakota.
 He graduated from Yankton College in South Dakota (Bachelor of Arts, 1971) and United Theological Seminary in Dayton, Ohio (Master of Divinity).

 He was a staff member at the National Farm Worker Ministry (NFWM) from 1972 to 1978 working in Arizona, Ohio, New York, and eventually at the United Farm Workers La Paz headquarters in Keene, California.

-He moved to Peoria, Illinois in 1978, and became a community organizer manager and for the Peoria Friendship House, a local charity.
+He moved to Peoria, Illinois in 1978, and became a community organizer and manager for the Peoria Friendship House, a local charity.
 He became executive director of the Peoria Area Labor Management Council (PALM) in 1985, and president of its Labor Management Cooperative Health Programs in 1992.

 His wife is Nora Sullivan.
 They live in Peoria, and started Peoria Bread Company, a bakery, in 2006.

 Koehler is a retired minister in the United Church of Christ.